3803-3823 W 10th Ave rezoning application

 Will the street level floor be allowed to have amenities under this type of zoning (i.e. cafe, hair salon, dental office, etc.)?

-Stefano asked almost 2 years ago
+Stefano asked over 2 years ago

 Yes, the proposal is for a mixed-use building with commercial retail uses at street level.
 The RR-3B district schedule requires that a minimum of 0.35 of the floor space ratio be for “non-dwelling uses” such as retail, service and office uses.